sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-01-10-Types-of-Testing.md

 System tests typically involve following a script to use a specific feature or sets of features within an application.
 For example, if you were testing a course registration system, you would likely try logging in as a student and adding a course to that student through the same web interface you expect students to use.
-You likely would connect your website to a separate testing data source with fake student accounts and fake courses, rather than testing on the actualy data-source that students would use.
+You likely would connect your website to a separate testing data source with fake student accounts and fake courses, rather than testing on the actually data-source that students would use.
 But the key insight is that your interactions with the website testing will be the same as the interactions by students when they are actually *using* the website.

 System testing is, of course, vital to ensuring the final product meets the specification.
 However, because system testing relies on